genomeud/SRA-ome/README.md

 SRA's Run definition:
 "A Run is simply a manifest of data file(s) that are derived from sequencing a library described by the associated Experiment."

+In the run are only few information: PublicationDateTime, SRAFileSize, Spot, Base, Consent.
+Moreover we added a column 'RunOutcome' which explicits if the run has already been analysed ('OK'), if has to be analysed ('TODO') or if it not of our interest ('IGNORE').

 #### Experiment (ID regex: ^[D,E,S]RX[0-9]+$ )
 SRA's Experiment definition:
-"An experiment is a unique sequencing result for a specific sample."
+"An experiment is a unique sequencing result for a specific sample.

+The experiment is most important entity: it contains all the information about the sequencing procedure:
+Design, LibraryName, LibrarySource, LibraryLayout, LibrarySelection, LibraryStrategy, PlatformName, InstrumentName.

 #### Sample (ID regex: ^[D,E,S]RS[0-9]+$ )